 Santa Claus was closely associated with Christmas since the early years of celebration; even known to be called “Old Father Christmas.”
 His legend turned into folklore.
 There are a lot of the associations that stayed in modern culture like mischievous helpers looking out for who was naughty or nice, being on top of rooftops and carrying a tall staff.
 His appearance was to be similar to the Old English God Woden, the leader of the Wild Hunt with their long beard and old age.

-The publication spot that featured Santa Claus had him in a dull beige coat he was drawn by Thomas Nast, the man who first drew Santa Claus commercially.
+He was drawn by Thomas Nast, the man who first drew Santa Claus commercially.
+The early publication spots featured Santa Claus in a dull beige coat.
 Thomas Nast was a man who drew many images of Christmas Eve for Harper’s Weekly Magazine in the 1860’s including modern day Santa Claus.
-His work is still influential today with the American political donkey and the elephant representing the republican party and democratic party.
+His work is still influential today illystrating the American political donkey and elephant representing the republican party and democratic party.
 Thomas Nast was an American cartoonist who is known for being the “Father of American Cartoon.”
 Within his 25 year career at the publication, he characterized Santa Claus has a jolly, rotund man in a red coat that lives in the North Pole.
 Santa Claus was universally changed to red and white to unify this fictional character has one “person.”

 Many people have influenced the modern day Santa Claus like Washington Irving, Charles Dickens, Clement Clarke Moore and John Pintard.

 The use of red in Christmas continued with the commercialization of the holiday.
 More elements related to Christmas like garlands, hollies, ornaments, lights, wrapping paper, ribbons, velour, toys, plushes and the media constantly using the colour, red will never fade away from Christmas.
-Depending on how Christmas is interrupted red can be for whatever need to connect you to the holiday.
+Depending on how Christmas is interrupted, red can be for whatever you need to connect you to the holiday season and spirit.